You can make a suggestion on our Contact Page! Please note that I can’t possibly make a tutorial out of every request.

-But Please note that our free tutorials are presented “as is”.
-Some of my tutorials will work with older versions of Photoshop, but my tutorials are always designed for the version of Photoshop I am using.
-As of June 2018, I do my tutorials in Photoshop CC 2018.
+But please note that our free tutorials are presented “as is”.
+Some of my tutorials will work with older versions of Photoshop, but my tutorials are always designed for the latest version of Photoshop.

 I started PTC as a fun side project on July 13th 2012, but it quickly turned into much more than that!

 Actually, the idea for the Photoshop Training Channel was in my head since 2004, I was a college student at the time, and although I did not have the name in mind, I did have the idea of creating a website where people could learn Photoshop in an over-the-shoulder kind of way.

 Unfortunately, I never got around to it, I always left it for “tomorrow”, or for when “the time is right”.
 In early 2012 (8 years later!), I heard the author Timothy Ferris say in an interview something that really stuck in my head; “You are not guaranteed a tomorrow”.
 Once I heard that I realize that if I didn’t do it then, I wasn’t guaranteed a chance to do it in the future.
 That’s when I decided to create my first tutorial and put it up on YouTube.